tessmonical/cypherize/readme.md

 ## Usage
 Don't use this yet, it's not ready!
 Very very much in development still.
-There aren't even tests yet!
-It might not work!
+Tests are being written, bugs are being found, etc. I'll update this readme when the basics are here.

 ## Caveats and warnings
 - Currently, we DO NOT escape key names when setting a property on a node.
 If you must use user-supplied key names, be sure to escape them yourself to avoid injection attacks